iGenius-Srl/android-mqtt-service/README.md

 ```

 ## Example
-You can find a fully working demo app which uses this library in the `examples-app` directory.
+You can find a fully working demo app which uses this library in the `example-app` directory.
 Just checkout the project and give it a try.